hardRockWorld/angela-web/js-practice/readme.md

         . function_inside_function.js file: check this code for learning more about scope when the scenario is of function inside a function.

+        for Block scope:

+            - check out the example of 'array operation' for prices and discounted price which takes in prices and the rate of the discount and return an array of discounted prices.